gabrieleara/PARTSim/README.md

 The builder script accepts many options and commands.
 Use the `--help` option (or run the script with no option/command) to see a list of accepted arguments ([see below](#build-options)).

+### Using the EnergyMRTKernel

+The EnergyMRTKernel is not supported anymore and maintained in the code base for now just for practicality.
+Users should not look at it or even get remotely close to it.

 ### Enabling the Thermal Model

 If you want to build the experimental thermal model with the PARTSim library (provided you have installed the [Eigen3 dependency](#optional-dependencies)), you must pass the option `-D RTLIB_THERMAL=ON` to the builder script.